zxdos/zxuno/cores/VIC20/readme.txt

---- VIC-20 port for ZX-UNO by Quest
+--- VIC-20 port for ZX-UNO and modifications by Quest 2016
+--- Added 16K expansion (selectable by keyboard), 3 embeded cartridges, cassete load via audio,
+--- vga switch by keyboard, PAl Kernal and timings.
+---
+---
 --- Original core by MikeJ
 ---
---- No se puede usar cassete ni cartuchos, por lo que sólo sirve para cacharrear un poco con el BASIC.

 README ORIGINAL: